liesenf/andreasliesenfeld.github.io/README.md

 <br />

 <b>Research:</b> <br>
-My main research interest is the study of human-human and human-technology interaction.
-I explore how building blocks of talk can be described by humans and computers.
-And how both use them to do things.
-My current work focuses on <a href="https://liesenf.github.io/talking-chinese-characters">frame-based voice bot skills and ecosystems</a> and the development of tools that enable <a href="https://liesenf.github.io/beyond-words-asr">conversation design</a>.
+My main research interest is human-technology interaction.
+I explore how humans use language to do things with computers and how the building blocks that enable such activities can be described and designed.
+How can human speech, language structure and verbal behaviour be represented computationally, quantified, processed and applied back to user interfaces?
+My core interest is the de- and re-contextualization of language structure that enables technology to interact with users in novel ways.
+What language representations and resources are needed to enable more extensive and natural interactions?
+My current work focuses on <a href="https://liesenf.github.io/talking-chinese-characters">frame-based spoken language understanding in voice bots</a> and the development of tools that enable <a href="https://liesenf.github.io/beyond-words-asr">conversation design</a>.
 In my early-career research I have conducted linguistic fieldwork in different parts of Asia, built a video corpus of Malaysian Cantonese, and worked on the development of cognitive grammars and framenets for language technology. <br />

 I also work as a conversation design consultant in the Greater Bay Area and currently write a book on the relation of human intelligence and data.<br />